p4paul/p4convert/README.md

 versions for your tests.
 The broker `p4broker` and server `p4d` must be in your PATH.

 The tests use ports `4444` and `4445` please insure these are free and not used by any other services.
-Please check that these resources are freed from earlier test runs.
+Please check that these resources have been freed from earlier runs.

 To run all tests: